 Look at how you are spending your time.
 Consider keeping a record for a week of everything you do (think of it like one of those food diaries, only more intensive).
 Then look critically as spots where you spent time with little or no return.
 Sometimes we need time like that, but those also represent spots where you might mine your schedule for more writing time.
 The best way to make time is to develop a habit of squeezing in.
 Many of us spend much of our writing time getting ready to write.
-You want to cultivate an attitude of readiness so that when these empty moments pop up, you can slip in and write.
+You want to cultivate of attitude of readiness so that when these empty moments pop up, you can slip in and write.

 The Goal of Reasonable Production

-Writers often see statements like "you must write every day" or "you cannot expect to succeed if you don't devote daily time to writing."
-Writing every day is a great discipline, but I will tell you honestly that I don't do it, and I write more than most of the people I know.
+Writers often see statements like “you must write every day” or “you cannot expect to succeed if you don’t devote daily time to writing.”
+Writing every day is a great discipline, but I will tell you honestly that I don’t do it, and I write more than most of the people I know.
 Most years, I produce at least six books and sometimes up to ten, including full-length novels.
-The thing writers need to do is write, but accepting blanket statements like "you must write every day" will set you up for failure.
-Sometimes, under the pressure of pending deadlines, I will write every day, but I also have family that needs my time, and I cannot maintain that kind of grueling schedule without burnout.
+The thing writers need to do is write, but accepting blanket statements like “you must write every day” will set you up for failure.
+Sometimes, under the pressure of pending deadlines, I will write every day, but I also have family that needs my time, and I cannot maintain that kind of grueling schedule without burn out.
 This is true even though writing is my full-time job.

 Now, having said that, I do write a solid five days a week and sometimes six.
-If I'm taking a writing break, it's usually because I'm traveling.
+If I’m taking a writing break, it’s usually because I’m travelling.
 Still, even five days a week could be too much.
-When I had a small child I probably didn't write more than one day a week.
+When I had a small child I probably didn’t write more than one day a week.
 But I still produced and I guarded that writing time fiercely.
 I took it seriously so that the people around me would take it seriously.
 Setting workable production goals (words written, pages filled, or hours spent writing) is important, because it will keep you moving forward.
 Setting unworkable goals will only make you feel defeated and make it easy to give up.

 The Goal of Self Analysis

-Are you pursuing the writing that fits you best?
+Are you pursuing the writing you fit best?
 When I began writing on a steady basis, I focused on writing for magazines, and I did pretty well.
-Editors were happy with my work, and I was sometimes contacted by editors asking if I'd write something specific for them.
+Editors were happy with my work, and I was sometimes contacted by editors asking if I’d write something specific for them.
 But I quickly learned I enjoyed writing fiction so much more than nonfiction, and that meant I needed to change my focus.
-I didn't completely abandon nonfiction and continue to produce nonfiction books today, but I became primarily a fiction writer.
+I didn’t completely abandon nonfiction and continue to produce nonfiction books today, but I became primarily a fiction writer.

 I also learned the difference between what I wish I had written and what I was best able to write.
 I loved picture books.
 My daughter loved picture books.
 I tried to write picture books.
 I read stacks and stacks and stacks of them.
 I analyzed which ones I loved most.
 I typed them out to help internalize the structure.
 And I tried to write picture books.
 That’s when I really learned that I am not cut out for that kind of short form writing.
 My picture book efforts weren’t horrifically bad.
 Editors said I had talent and that my characters were charming and they liked my humor.
 But I couldn’t do that form well enough to stand out in such a crowded field.
 So I began to write longer works.

 Ultimately, I discovered that I write educational publishing chapter book fiction really well.
 The pacing, the style, the focus on action and humor were perfect for my personal style.
 I enjoy writing them.
 I enjoy reading them.
-It's the perfect niche for me.
+It’s the perfect niche for me.
 I also write cozy mystery novels for adults for similar reasons.
-These are the areas I thrive in, but it took some trial and error and really looking at the sort of writing I loved and which type of writing I did well to find my niche.
+These are the spots I thrive, but it took some trial and error and really looking at the sort of writing I loved and which type of writing I did well to find my niche.
 And I had to discard a picture of myself as a picture book writer.
 Finding the writing where I could thrive was probably the best thing I ever did for myself.
 So that might be a worthwhile goal for the new year.
-If you've been struggling in your writing, look at what you love reading, what you find smoothest to write, and shift around a little to find your sweet spot to success—it may not be where you think.
+If you’ve been struggling in your writing, look at what you love reading, what you find smoothest to write, and shift around a little to find your sweet spot to success — it may not be where you think.

 The Goal of Networking